ELIGIBILITY

 The Henry Awards understand the phrase “advancing public understanding” to mean:

-• the film addresses critical topics in the public interest,
+• the film/series addresses critical topics in the public interest,

-• the film has an impact on public perception or attitudes,
+• the film/series has an impact on public perception or attitudes,

-• the film plays a role in shifting public policy or exposing individual or institutional malfeasance, and/or
+• the film/series plays a role in shifting public policy or exposing individual or institutional malfeasance,

-• the film inspires progress in public behaviors or public life.
+• the film/series inspires progress in public behaviors or public life, and/or

 Guided by a mission to honor films that build trust in documentary filmmaking as a public good, the Henry Awards’ editorial standards include the following: